-I. Investment in a joint venture
+J. Investment in a joint venture

 A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets only.
 The Company's investment in a joint venture is accounted for based on the equity method.
 Under the equity method, the investment is initially recognized at cost.
-The carrying amount of the investment is adjusted to recognize changes in the Company's share of the profit and losses and other comprehensive losses of the joint venture (except losses in excess of the Company's investment in the joint venture).
+The carrying amount of the investment is adjusted to recognize changes in the Company's share of the profit and losses and other comprehensive income (losses) of the joint venture.

-J. Employee benefits
+K. Employee benefits